AI Workshop: learn to build apps with AI →

 This is an example of the DBMS setting boundaries on the data we insert.

-Very helpful to keep the data clean.
+Very helpful for keeping the data clean.

 Lessons in this unit: